-Basic degree students from other countries must submit a new Union Presbyterian Seminary Application for Need-Based Financial Aid every year.
-They must also include a new Certification of Funding form, as well as accompanying documentation.
+Basic degree students from other countries must submit a new Certification of Funding form, as well as accompanying documentation every year.
 If a student reports a shortage of funds, he or she will meet with the vice president for administration to discuss strategies for securing the missing funds.
 Funds must be on deposit by July 1 for students who are continuing studies in the next academic year.